remorablackflag/Local-Hardhat-Games/README.md

+## Solution included
+This repo contains the solution for the task decribed below.

+### **Notes**

+- `deploy.js` deploys all 5 game contracts at once
+- contract addresses in the `win[1-5].js` scripts need to be updated manually according to the local deployment
+- run one of the `win[1-5].js` scripts to win at the corresponding game

+        $ npx hardhat run scripts/win3.js

+---
+.

+---

 # Local Hardhat Games

 Let's work on our solidity skills while deploying against a local hardhat blockchain!
 Inside this repository you'll find 5 smart contracts labled `Game1` to `Game5`.
 The goal of each smart contract is to: